Rachidhssin/shadcn-registry-mcp/README.md

 ### Your AI shouldn't need a terminal.

-`shadcn-registry-mcp` is a secure MCP server that gives AI coding assistants (Claude, Cursor, Windsurf, and more) direct access to the shadcn/ui registry — fetching, installing, and wiring up components without a single context switch.
+`shadcn-registry-mcp` is a secure MCP server that gives AI coding assistants (Claude, Cursor, Windsurf, and more) direct access to the shadcn/ui registry,  fetching, installing, and wiring up components without a single context switch.

 </div>